 #Takeaway: but, never stint on investing empathy, guidance and emotional support where they are due.
 Because clients come to lawyers to seek support from the law and validation of the suffering they may have endured.

-- Research Skills: preparing and setting up your legal strategies requires ability to absorb huge amount of information.
+- Research Skills: preparing and setting up your legal strategies requires an ability to absorb a huge amount of information.
 Only your research skills can effectively help understand your clients and their needs.

 #Takeaway: being able to carry out research quickly and effectively is paramount for success in the law industry.

 - Interpersonal Skills: no matter how well you were at the academic works, you still have to work with people.
 The decisions that will be made by your reason and judgment will affect people’s lives.
 Jurors will make measure judgment based on the reactions and honesty of witnesses.

 - Financial Literacy: just because most lawyers come from Arts background, it is no excuse to work out your skill with numbers.
 Knowing how to balance a ledger, understanding tax principles and working with statistics can prove extremely for a lawyer profession.

 - Project Management: one of the complaints clients tend to have about the lawyers is that they have almost nonexistent project management skills.
 Many lawyers can’t even define what project management is.
 Project management skill is required to estimate time or budget, plan, organize and manage resources.